jlindsey/rutty/README.md

 Note that any command that has any whitespace in it must be enclosed in quotes.

 	$ rutty -a "free -m"

+###Tags###

+The `rutty dsh` and `rutty scp` commands both allow the `--tags` flag.
+The usage of this flag on these two commands is different than on `add_node`, where it is simply a list of tags to apply to the new node.
+On the remote commands, it essentially has three "modes": single tag, multiple comma-separated tags, and pseudo-SQL tag query.

+The single tag mode is simple.
+The command

+	$ rutty dsh --tags foobar uptime

+will run the `uptime` command on every node that is tagged with "foobar".

+---

+The multiple tags mode is essentially an OR query.
+It will run the command on any nodes that have **ANY** of the specified tags.
+For example:

+	$ rutty dsh --tags foo,baz,bar uptime

+will run the `uptime` command on any nodes that are tagged with "foo" **OR** "baz" **OR** "bar".

+---

+The pseudo-SQL tag query mode provides the most control over your tags.
+This allows you to pass in a string that looks a bit like SQL, letting you specify complex rules for your tag lookup.
+For example:

+	$ rutty dsh --tags "'foo' AND 'bar'" uptime

+will run `uptime` on any node that has **BOTH** "foo" and "bar" tags.
+The command

+	$ rutty dsh --tags "'foo' OR ('baz' AND 'bar')" uptime

+will run `uptime` on any node that has a "foo" tag **OR** any node that has **BOTH** "baz" and "bar" tags.

 TODO
 ----